Time management is not really something we learn at school.

 Obviously, I’m not suggesting you actually eat a frog.

 In the realm of time management “eat the frog” means get the worse or biggest job of the day done first.

-So if there is a task your dreading or it’s just big and chunky, do that first thing and get it off your plate.
+So if there is a task you dread or it’s just big and chunky, do that first thing and get it off your plate.

-You will feel so proud of yourself you won’t be able to help powering through the rest of your to-dos.
+You will feel so proud of yourself you won’t be able to help power through the rest of your to-dos.

 13 – Sleep